CYBERYOGI =CO= Windler's

 re-creations

 These are PC remakes of historical pinball games those I have written or re-worked with the great freeware pinball construction kit program Visual Pinball.
 (Click on screenshots to see a bigger one.
-I have normally not enough webspace to store these games here permanently, but you can download them for free at IR-Pinball.
-Since IR-Pinball was severely broken, I have also preliminary hosted some of them here for download, but these links may disappear as soon I need the space for other things.
-Unfortunately yet Visual Pinball games only run on Micro$oft Windoze - I hope that anybody will create a Linux version soon.
+Unfortunately Visual Pinball games only run on Micro$oft Windoze (not WINE anymore) - I hope someone will create a Linux version.
 Don't pay bills for Gates!)

 Seedware licence